ak256-ak/CS485Final/README.md

-# CS485Final
+# CS485FinalProject
 Riya Desai and Avneet Kaur
 This is our CS485 project, where we simulate a waterfall using ThreeJS.

-You can start the animation by running python main.js, which will give you a link to the local host.
+To start the animation: python main.js and click the local host link, it will take you to the page, next you click on main.html, that will take you to the waterfall.